projectara/greybus-spec/source/hardware_model.rst

 between the SVC and AP during Module initialization, teardown, power management, and error handling, as described in later sections.

-A Module must be attached to an Interface Block its UNIPRO state to be UPRO_LSS, UPRO_LOST, or UPRO_UP.
-When no Module is attached, UNIPRO is either UPRO_OFF or UPRO_DOWN.
+A Module must be attached to an Interface Block for its UNIPRO state to become UPRO_LSS, UPRO_UP, or UPRO_RELINK.
+Before a Module is first attached to an Interface Block, UNIPRO is either UPRO_OFF or UPRO_DOWN.
 The SVC can set the UNIPRO sub-state to either UPRO_OFF or UPRO_DOWN at any time.

 ..
 XXX those later sections don't have those descriptions yet.
 But they will need these definitions to exist in order to be written.